HarshitNagar/block_chain/README.md

 ------------------------------------------------------------
 - *probably should re-write this in GO using channels*
-- creating the network
+- creating the network (start with local - 2 or 3 terminals listening on diff ports and broadcasting to each other)
-- broadcasting blocks and validating them
 - select and implement a consensus algo
 -